Research & Analysis Wing: Pakistan

 During 2019 Balakot airstrike, R&AW played an important role by identifying and providing intelligence on Markaz Syed Ahmad Shaheed training camp, to operational planners.
 It had HUMINT that a large number of terrorists had congregated in the camp.

 On 1 March 2022, one of the hijackers of Flight IC 814 flight, Zahoor Mistry, was killed by two bike-borne assailants in Karachi.
 It was Mistry who had killed one of the passengers, 25-year-old Rupin Katyal, on the flight.
 It is widely believed he was assassinated by R&AW.

 On 20 February 2023, Hizbul Commander Bashir Ahmad Peer alias Imtiyaz Alam who was India's most wanted designated terrorist under Unlawful Activities (Prevention) Act was shot dead outside a store by unknown assailants in Rawalpindi.
 It is widely believed that R&AW was behind this.

 On May 6, 2023, Paramjit Singh Panjwar, the Chief of Khalistan Commando Force was gunned down by two unidentified bike-borne gunmen in Johar Town of Lahore while he was out for a morning walk near his residence.
 Most likely it is believed he was assassinated by R&AW operative.

 On April 4, 2024, The Guardian reported that the Indian government had allegedly ordered the killings of individuals in Pakistan.
 Up to 20 assassinations had taken place since 2020, targeting individuals who were either linked to known terrorist organizations or were former members of these organizations.

 On March 16, 2025, Multiple news outlets reported that a top LeT commander named Abu Qatal Sindhi was killed by ‘unknown gunmen’ in the Jhelum area of Pakistan.
 Sindhi was a key LeT operative responsible for coordinating several major attacks in the Rajouri-Poonch region along Line of Control.

 In 2025 India–Pakistan conflict, R&AW supplied intelligence about terrorist hideouts in Pakistan to Indian Armed Forces for Operation Sindoor.

+In August 2026, a video went viral featuring Lashkar-e-Taiba operative Rizwan Hanif, in which he admitted that more than 30 LeT terrorists have been killed by the Indian intelligence agencies over the past three to four years across several Pakistani cities, including Peshawar, Karachi, Rawalpindi, Muzaffarabad, and Rawalakot.
+These killings are part of what analysts describe as the "unknown gunman model," in which R&AW established a network inside Pakistan to eliminate terror leaders and commanders directly or indirectly involved in acts of terrorism against India.